Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Inclusion of rate limit admin who may configure rate limits in addition to owner +contract UpgradeableBurnMintTokenPool is UpgradeableBurnMintTokenPoolAbstract, ITypeAndVersion, Initializable {
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Inclusion of rate limit admin who may configure rate limits in addition to owner +contract UpgradeableBurnMintTokenPool is Initializable, UpgradeableBurnMintTokenPoolAbstract, ITypeAndVersion {
    string public constant override typeAndVersion = "BurnMintTokenPool 1.5.0";

 +  /// @dev Constructor